minprog/app-studio/30 Android/20 Unit 2/content.md

 - [Static versus non-static](/java-exercises/static-vs-non-static)
 - [Inheritance](/java-exercises/inheritance)

+Also, [read about](https://www.leepoint.net/oop/enums/enums.html) `enum`s in Java.
+Understand when and how to use these.

 ## Android explanation

-Before making an app, you'll find some explanation about the parts of Android that you need to make apps.
+Before making an app, you'll find some explanation about the parts of Android.
 In this unit, we focus on the basics of building **model classes**.
 You can use model classes to represent the core of what you're app is really about.

 - [UML](https://www.ibm.com/developerworks/rational/library/content/RationalEdge/sep04/bell/index.html)
 - [Model classes](/android-reference/models)